scottwwhitman/pwr-hr-auth/README.md

 ![image](http://i.giphy.com/qJceo2EleGgMM.gif)

-Just playing, we are going to build a simple auth app in rails together for review!
+Just playing, we are going to build a simple auth app in rails together for our review!
+With group projects just around the corner... we are going to practice our pair programming skills!
+WOOHOO!
+If you and your partner get stuck, feel free to checkout my solution branch.

 ![image](http://i.giphy.com/29STNDDGjNYic.gif)